A Seat At the Table for Everyone

 More Than a Meal

-Chester points out that the first two are statements of purpose, why Jesus came, and the third one is a statement of method, how Jesus came.
-He then shows how in the Gospel of Luke, Jesus uses meals to communicate grace, community, and hope.
-And today, we will look at one of those meals specifically.
+Chester points out that the first two are statements of purpose, explaining why Jesus came, and the third one is a statement of method, explaining how Jesus came.
+He then shows how, in the Gospel of Luke, Jesus uses meals to communicate grace, community, and hope.
+Today, we will look at one of those meals specifically.

 In this culture, as in ours, meals were highly important social gatherings.
-They were a place in which shame and honor were assigned, part of organizing society.
-But in Leviticus 21, we find that the Law prohibited those with disabilities from these forms of community.
-They were considered unclean and were kept in a spot of dishonor, outside of the city and away from feasts such as this.
+They were a place where shame and honor were assigned, part of organizing society.
+However, in Leviticus 21, we find that the Law prohibited those with disabilities from these forms of community.
+They were considered unclean and kept in a spot of dishonor, outside the city and away from feasts such as this.

-Common to this period, one invitation announced the date far in advance, and then a secondary invite that let them know the feast was ready.
-It’s still the same today: there’s the pre-arranged, “We’re eating dinner at 5” that’s sent early, and then the “Come in here, it’s ready,” that rings throughout the house.
+Common to this period, one invitation announced the date far in advance, and then a secondary invite let them know the feast was ready.
+It’s still the same today: there’s the pre-arranged “We’re eating dinner at 5” that’s sent early, and then the “Come in here, it’s ready” that rings throughout the house.

-But what we see is that those who were invited, and presumably said they would be there, are now distracted by their possessions and families.
+But what we see is that those who were invited and presumably said they would be there are now distracted by their possessions and families.
 They made excuses about not being able to come.
-While none of their excuses are bad things, they communicate that they have taken priority over this feast.
+While none of their excuses are bad, they communicate that they have taken priority over this feast.
 They have let the joy that could be found from these other things overtake the joy of feasting at this banquet.

-Angered by these rejections and the message communicated in their shame & honor culture, the master resends the servant out.
-He goes first to the streets and lanes of the city for the poor, crippled, blind, and lame, and then outside the city to the highways and hedges to ensure that the banquet table is full.
+Angered by these rejections and the message communicated in their shame & honor culture, the master resends the servant.
+He goes first to the streets and lanes of the city for the poor, crippled, blind, and lame and then outside the city to the highways and hedges to ensure that the banquet table is full.

 He says, “I tell you, none of those that are too busy to come to the feast will taste it, even if they believe that they would.”
 But the flip side of that is also true: those that respond and come, even those that you wouldn’t expect or seem unworthy, will taste it.